XRPLF/xrpl-dev-portal/content/concept-amendments.md

 ## Background ##

 Any changes to transaction processing could cause servers to build a different ledger with the same set of transactions.
-This could cause anything from minor inconveniences (a minority of servers spend more time and bandwidth fetching the actual consensus ledger because they cannot rely on their own) to serious problems: consensus might be unable to validate new ledger versions because servers are unable to reach a consensus who agree to the exact same result.
+If only a portion of validators have upgraded to a new version of the software, this could cause anything from minor inconveniences (a minority of servers spend more time and bandwidth fetching the actual consensus ledger because they cannot rely on their own) to serious problems: consensus might be unable to validate new ledger versions because servers are unable to reach a consensus who agree to the exact same result.

-In theory, this could prompt a situation where the Ripple Consensus Ledger cannot make progress because only a portion of validators have upgraded to a new version of the software.
 Amendments provide solution to this problem, so that new features can be enabled only when enough validators support those features.

 Users and businesses who rely on the Ripple Consensus Ledger can also use Amendments to provide advance notice of changes in transaction processing that might affect their business.
 However, API changes that do not impact transaction processing or [the consensus process](https://ripple.com/knowledge_center/the-ripple-ledger-consensus-process/) do not require Amendments.